payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/using-zion-subscription-automation-platform/integrate-parallel-sequencing-for-upi-autopay.md

 ***

-## Step 2: Post the Transaction
+## Step 2: Post the Transaction Request

-Use the `si_transaction` API to execute the recurring transaction.
+Use the **SI Transaction** API to execute the recurring transaction.
 The `mandateSeqNo` parameter allows parallel execution of multiple sequences.

 <Accordion title="Environment" icon="fa-globe">
   | Environment | URL                                                |